hubri-system/hubris-wiki/Character Options/Classes/Knight/Medic/Spare the Dying.md

 Ticks: 0
 Tier: 1
 XP: 1
+tags:
+  - healing
 ---

-You can make medicine checks to stabilize creatures as a 5 tick action.
+You can make [[Medicine]] checks to stabilize creatures as a 5 tick action.